 The last possible day for donation is the day before turning 46.
 We expect you to donate for at least 1 year and with application time in mind, we do not accept applications if there is less than 18 months before turning 46.
 We are sorry for any inconvenience.

-Yes, if you live in England for at least 1½ years from the time of application.
+Yes, if you live in Germany for at least 1½ years from the time of application.

 No, but you can create a separate sperm deposit.